inleadmedia/publizon/README.md

 use parameters, if you want to override the default behaviour (mostly for testing).

+The module provides to different loggers which will default to the PublizonVoidLogger, that sends the message into the void, and PublizonWatchdogLogger that send the log messages to Drupals log.

-_Note_: Not all Publizon API class have been implemented yet and they will throw a "Not implemented yet" exception.
+_Note_: Not all Publizon API functions have been fully implemented yet and they will throw a exception with the message "Not implemented yet".
 See the PublizonClient.class.inc for more information.

 # Publizon Product
 If you simply need to get information about a product from Publizon use the